geany/geany-osx/README.md

 *	*Mojave-light-solid*: Mojave GTK 3 Theme
 *	*Papirus, Papirus-Dark*: Papirus GTK 3 icon theme with lots of unneeded icons removed to save space.
-*	*iconbuilder.iconset*: contains source icons for the bundle.
+*	*iconbuilder.iconset*: source Geany icons for the bundle.
 *	*patches*: various patches fixing dependencies to enable bundling.
 *	*utils*: various utility scripts.

 ### Configuration files
-*	*Info.plist*: Mac OS application configuration file containing some basic information such as application name, version, etc. but also additional configuration including file types the application can open.
+*	*Info.plist*: macOS application configuration file containing some basic information such as application name, version, etc. but also additional configuration including file types the application can open.
 *	*geany.bundle*: configuration file describing the contents of the app bundle.